-- Business Cards: You may already have business cards, but whether you do or don’t, make sure that any future cards you create are emblazoned with your logo, tag line, Web address and contact information.
-Consider using double-sided cards with a customer loyalty coupon on the back so people will hold on to it.
+- Business Cards: You may already have business cards, but whether you do or don’t, make sure that any future cards you create are emblazoned with your logo, tag line, Web address, and contact information.
+Consider using double-sided cards with a customer loyalty coupon on the back so people will hold on to them.

 - Promotional Giveaways: What is your brand known for, or what do you want it to be known for?
 For example, if you sell wine, consider giving away branded wine keys to your customers with your company logo and Web address.
 No matter what your business focuses on, everyone needs to stay hydrated and most people can’t function without coffee.
 Logoed items like mugs and water bottles as thank-yous or giveaways will get used and remind customers of your business with every sip.

 - Make a Video: If you own a smartphone, you can make a simple video at a very low cost and then share the video with your social media networks or on your website.
 Video is the most popular type of online content today.
 The trick is to create a video that is useful, interesting, and in line with your brand.

 - Generate Creative Content: Many small business owners have created a niche and loyal following for themselves by creating and sharing content via blogs and articles.
 It helps to set them apart from their competition by positioning them as experts in their field.
 The trick is to think of topics or experiences you can speak about in unique ways to gain the attention of customers.
 Watch a video about how realtor Doug Francis used content marketing to stand out among 13,000 competitors.